 Who We Are

-Established in 1990 under Florida Statute Chapter 190, we are a Master-planned Community Development District (CDD) serving approximately 7,000 residents and 530 businesses across 4,600 acres in St. Lucie County, Florida.
+The St. Lucie West Services District, located inside St. Lucie County, FL, was established in 1990 under Florida Statute Chapter 190.
+We are a Master-planned Community Development District (CDD) serving approximately 7,000 water consumer across 4,600 acres of land.
 Our service area stretches from Florida’s Turnpike to I-95, and from the C-108 Canal near Torino to Crosstown Parkway.

 With a team of more than 55 dedicated professionals, we deliver essential utility and public works services through two core departments: Utilities and Public Works.